Skip to content

 The so-called Registration Certificate (“Anmeldebescheinigung”) provides proof of the right of residence under EU law, i.e., that EU nationals are permitted to live in Austria for longer than three months.
 The application for the Registration Certificate must be submitted within four months after entering Austria.

-The following documents must be presented to the competent Immigration and Residence Authority when applying for the Registration Certificate (“Anmeldebescheinigung”):
+The following documents must be presented to the competent Immigration Authority when applying for the Registration Certificate (“Anmeldebescheinigung”):

 • Application form